|

 6. Prioritization getting you down?

-You could just use a time management technique that only has one task, and then you have simplified the prioritzation problem to choosing a task.
+You could just use a time management technique that only has one task, and then you have simplified the prioritization problem to choosing a task.

 Some prioritization is good, but some prioritization can be a waste of time and a rathole.